bazurbat/jagen/README.md

   where `'name'` is the filename of the patch without the `.patch` extension and the `num` is the number of leading slashes to strip from filenames when applying the patch (passed as `-pnum` to the `patch` utility).

+- **pkg.patches.provider** — optional name of the package providing the patches; defaults to "patches" if not specified

 - **pkg.build** (`pkg_build_*`) — Parameters for the build stage